 The City participates along with FCD and other Quad city members in regional events.
 A booth for stormwater pollution prevention awareness and resources for Illicit discharge reporting is planned for regional events, such as the Regional Home and Garden Show and River Fest.
 These booths are a joint effort between the Quad-Cities and FCD, where visitors are engaged to win "stormwater pollution prevention" merchandise by responding to stormwater related questions.
 Best management practices and illicit discharge resources are provided at the booth, along with a PowerPoint presentation projected in the background, educational brochures that are handed out, and contact information for each City.
-Due to COVID-19 restrictions, events may need to be rescheduled or cancelled, and at this time the City tentatively plans to participate in these events in 2022.
+At this time the City tentatively plans to participate in these events in 2024.

-In 2022, the existing program for Public Education and Outreach will continue in accordance with S5.B.1 of the 2019-2024 Permit.
+In 2024, the existing program for Public Education and Outreach will continue in accordance with S5.B.1 of the 2019-2024 Permit.